companieshouse/styleguides/bash.md

 }
 ```

-# Variables
+## Variables

-## Scoping
+### Scoping

 In the context of functions always use the local modifier.
+This avoids
-This avoids accidental name collisions and the associated consequences.
+accidental name collisions and the associated consequences.

-**Good**
+A **good** example of scoping:

 ```sh
 my_function () {